 To provide accessible transport for community groups, organisations and individuals, including those with mobility difficulties.
 The project has a minibus adapted to take up to 3 passengers with wheelchairs and a smaller vehicle which can carry two people in wheelchairs plus 4 passengers.

-Experience required: No of volunteers required - lots Clean driving licence.
-MIDAS minibus test - arranged by project prevously for volunteers who have not undertaken this training.
+Experience required: Clean driving licence.
+MIDAS minibus test - arranged by project previously for volunteers who have not undertaken this training.
 Patience, flexibility, enjoy being with people.

 Travel details: Throughout Tweeddale, with trips further afield from time to time.
 Tweeddale Community Transport is administered iin Peebles where the vehicles are based.